groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-mpp-to-pdf.md

 id: convert-mpp-to-pdf
 url: conversion/net/convert-mpp-to-pdf
 title: Convert MPP to PDF
-description: "Learn how to convert Microsoft Project data file to PDF format using a few lines of C# code.
-Groupdocs.Conversion for .NET provides an ability to convert MPP to PDF quickly and with attention to details."
+description: "MPP format represents Microsoft Project File with .mpp extension.
+Learn how to convert MPP to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert MPP to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-A file with a .mpp extension is a Microsoft Project data file that stores information related to project management in an integrated manner.
-Microsoft has developed this proprietary file format to make it compatible with Microsoft Project (MSP), their project management software product.
-Other than MPP, MSP can work with project XML schema.
-Many applications and APIs allow MPPs to be converted to other file formats.
-Microsoft now has an online Project Server where project management files can be uploaded for collaboration by multiple users.
+A file with MPP extension is Microsoft Project data file that stores information related to project management in an integrated manner.
+It is proprietary file format developed by Microsoft as file format for Microsoft Project (MSP) which is a project management application software.
+Besides MPP, MSP supports other file formats as well like project XML schema.
+Several APIs and applications provide the facility to convert MPP file format to others.

-To convert MPP to PDF file in C# just call `Convert` method like shown below:
+To convert from Microsoft Project File (.mpp) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source MPP file